 Lastly, let’s think about the impact on you.
 I bring this up last not because it’s the least important, but because it’s the most abstract.
 It’s also the one that you will have to think about the most and I can’t provide you with a direct answer on which direction to go.

-You want to think about how keeping your cat’s stuff around will impact your grieving process.
-Will it be something that keeps life normal or will it keep you lingering in the past?
 If it is painful, will you be able to hide some of the items or do you not have space?
 Will finding any stored items, even if you know they are there, be hard to dig out later?

-Another consideration comes from something I ran into in the early stages of my grieving Zoloft when his successor, Prozac, was adjusting to his new home: I kept all of Zoloft’s stuff (minus his litter box) and Prozac was fine.
+Another consideration comes from something I ran into in the early stages of my grieving Zoloft when of his successors, Prozac, was adjusting to his new home: I kept all of Zoloft’s stuff (minus his litter box) and Prozac was fine.
 One item in particular I kept was The Chair.
 Zoloft was obsessed with an office chair that formerly belonged to me until he took it from me.

 Prozac would go sit on the chair and it was adorable.
 Here is the evidence: